nguyentuxuyen/babytracker/README.md

    Open your browser and navigate to `http://localhost:3000`.

 ## Folder Structure
-- `public/`: Contains the main HTML file and static assets.
-- `src/`: Contains all the source code for the application.
   - `components/`: Reusable components for the application.
   - `contexts/`: Context providers for managing global state.
   - `firebase/`: Firebase configuration and service functions.